akalongman/sublimetext-codeformatter/README.md

-        "expand_javascript": false, // Expand JavaScript inside of <script> tags (also affects CSS purely by coincidence) "expand_tags": false, // Expand tag attributes onto new lines "minimum_attribute_count": 2, // Minimum number of attributes needed before tag attributes are expanded to new lines "first_attribute_on_new_line": false // Put all attributes on separate lines from the tag (only uses 1 indentation unit as opposed to lining all attributes up with the first)
+        "expand_javascript": false, // Expand JavaScript inside of <script> tags (also affects CSS purely by coincidence) "expand_tags": false, // Expand tag attributes onto new lines "minimum_attribute_count": 2, // Minimum number of attributes needed before tag attributes are expanded to new lines "first_attribute_on_new_line": false, // Put all attributes on separate lines from the tag (only uses 1 indentation unit as opposed to lining all attributes up with the first)
         "reduce_empty_tags": false, // Put closing tags on same line as opening tag if there is no content between them "custom_singletons": "" // Custom singleton tags for various template languages outside of the HTML5 spec }